Arcky97/Pokemon-Kyrac/README.md

 - Fixed an issue with your Pokémon not obeying you when they are above Lv.
 10 and you have no gym badges.

+### V1.5.0A - Release February 4 2023

+- I know it's been a while since I released an update but I've been working on a script and didn't made much progress in the game overall.

+- Added Hugen City (one of the final but bigest city you'll visit in the main story)

 ## Credits: